coordinator-storytelling/landing-pages/docs/README.md

 The Landing Page serves two purposes:
   1. Provide an accessible entry point for Bountiful coordinators to log into the app.
-  2. Establish an online presence that attracts donors and volunteeers.
+  2. Establish an online presence that attracts donors and volunteers.

 ---
 ## Development